Hay storage basics!

 Let your hay rest on a thick layer of gravel, pallets, or even tires.

 - A concrete or dirt floor will allow moisture to seep into the bottom layer of hay and cause spoilage.
 If you have a concrete or dirt floor, please add pallets, gravel, or tires to stack the hay on.
-This prevents moisture from the earth or concrete to seep in, and it increases the ventilation around the bottom of your haystack.
+This prevents moisture from the earth or concrete from seeping in, and it increases the ventilation around the bottom of your haystack.